 Formal training in hand and upper extremity is an integral component of the current orthopaedic training program.

 In addition to the existing weekly Hand Conference schedule, the hand fellows participate in Tumor Conference, and basic science and upper extremity topics covered in the Pediatric Conference.
 The existing monthly journal club will continue to include upper extremity topics.
 The hand fellows are expected to attend and participate.
 Upper extremity articles are assigned to the fellow by the chief resident for presentation and discussion.
 In addition, a Hand Journal Club will be held monthly.
 This conference (optional for resident staff) emphasizes selected articles from the Journal of Hand Surgery (American and British volumes) and the Journal of Microsurgery.
 Articles for discussion are selected by Dr. Koman and the fellow and discussed by the fellow, residents, and hand faculty.
 Coordination of the Hand Journal Club will be the primary responsibility of the fellow.

-Formal pre-operative conferences are held once per week on Monday at 5 pm.
+Formal pre-operative conferences are held once per week on Monday from 7 am to 9 am.
 Cases for the week are reviewed.
 The fellow and resident attending each present one or 2 cases that have been posted for at least one week and describe the clinical history, physical exam, and radiographic findings, the differential diagnosis, and alternative management options, indications for surgery, surgical options, post-operative care, and expected outcome.
 The remainder of the cases will be presented by the attending or staff and follow similar guidelines.

 The fellows attend orthopaedic complications conference (Morbidity and Mortality) once per month and are expected to discuss upper extremity morbidity or complications.
 The hand fellows attend Orthopaedic Grand Rounds and present upper extremity cases when assigned by the administrative chief resident.

 The fellows attend bi-weekly Musculoskeletal Pathology Conference and are expected to present one or 2 conferences per year as assigned by the administrative chief and our musculoskeletal oncology faculty.
 The fellows attend trauma conference as appropriate.